cardenluo/ComfyUI-Apt_Preset/README.md

 2025.10.27 Added a new node, sum ksampler, and optimized the layout

 2025.11.2 Add, input_text, output_text, support reading and storing text in multiple formats
+          add sum_ksample Includes the switching of multiple sampling methods

 # II.
 Usage Guide